vuepress-theme-hope/vuepress-theme-hope/docs/search-pro/src/guide.md

 ::: note

-Since searching is done in a Web Worker, setting options to function-typed value is not supported.
+Since searching is done in a Web Worker, setting function-typed options for `slimsearch` is not supported.

+For filtering suggestions and search results, we provide `suggestFilter` and `searchFilter` for you.

 :::